asmeurer/git-workflow/README.md

 1. **Clone the repository.** Copy the url <font color="blue">①</font> and type, in this case

    ```
-   git clone git@github.com:conda/conda.git
+   git clone <clone url>
    ```

-   at the terminal.
+   at the terminal (replace `<clone url>` with the url that has been copied to your clipboard.
+For conda/conda, it will be `git@github.com:conda/conda.git`.
 If you have not set up your ssh keys with GitHub, use the https url by first clicking the `https` button <font color="blue">②</font>.

    ![clone.png](clone.png)